— Syrinq —

 • entertainment, particularly comedians

-• her pets 'n pals 'n loved ones!
+• their pets 'n pals 'n loved ones!

 • spending time alone